brechtbilliet/create-reducer-tree/README.md

 <li>commonContainerReducer </li>
 <li>commonCollapsableSidebarReducer </li>
 </ul>
-Writing the reduces above can take a lot of time to write/unittest/maintain.
+Writing the reducers above can take a lot of time to write/unittest/maintain.

 This is an example of a reducer that we had to write before to optimize the tree.